khanfarr/ar-project-1.6/README.md

 - `CityWeatherController.cs`: applied weather-based cube shell colors

 ### How the scripts work together
-- When the scene started and the cubes were tracked, the city scripts began updating their text panels.
+- When the scene starts and the cubes were tracked, the city scripts will began updating their text panels.
-- The weather/time/flight scripts called APIs on a refresh loop, then wrote the newest values to TextMeshPro text objects.
+- The weather/time/flight scripts will call APIs on a refresh loop, then wrote the newest values to TextMeshPro text objects.
 - If an API call failed, I kept the last good value (or showed `N/A`) so the UI did not break.
-- `PlanePresenceManager` checked whether both targets were visible: if yes, it enabled and updated the plane orbit animation.
+- `PlanePresenceManager` checks whether both targets were visible: if yes, it enabled and updated the plane orbit animation.
-- `CityTimeController` and `CityWeatherController` applied environment changes (lighting and cube color) so the scene reflected conditions visually, not just through text.
+- `CityTimeController` and `CityWeatherController` applied environment changes so the scene reflected conditions visually, not just through text:
+  - Daytime: I used brighter white light.
+  - Sunset: I shifted to warmer orange light with lower intensity.
+  - Nighttime: I used dimmer cool/blue lighting.
+  - Clear weather: I set the cube shell to a sky-blue tone.
+  - Rain: I set the cube shell to a darker blue.
+  - Snow: I set the cube shell to white.

 ### Tools, libraries, and APIs
 - Unity (project created with `6000.3.6f1`)